 Nevertheless, there would have to be severe credit problems for a lender to decline an equity release application due to adverse credit.
 Most lenders will accept previously missed payments, defaults and even CCJ’s (County Court Judgements) on their credit file, unless they are significantly large.
 Even then, most lenders such as Stonehaven will accept the application as long as the applicant has been forthcoming with an explanation as to why the CCJ’s had been applied.
 Undischarged bankrupts would usually be unsuccessful with any equity release borrowings.

-An equity release plan can be a great way to turn the equity tied up within your estate into something tangible and usable.
+An equity release plan can be a great way to turn the money tied up within your property into something tangible and usable.
 But like any large loan, it has its own risks.
 Therefore, before you decide to release equity from your home, make sure you speak to your solicitor or independent financial adviser first.